 In this second part, we continue with the premise from Part I, that much of the content of our prayers can wisely be modeled after the prayers we read in Scripture, and in this particular example, from Paul’s prayers in Colossians Chapter 1.
-(For a bit more context please see the previous blog post of Part 1 of this series).
+(For a bit more context please see the previous blog post of Part 1 of this series) as well as Part 2.
 Note: this excerpt is directed toward the Sender who is seeking guidance in the prayer support of a missionary.

 ” …in all wisdom and spiritual understanding.”
 (Col. 1:9)